Section: Joe’s Health…

 - Legal Issues – Last year in February, me and several others got hit with a civil damages law suit that steamed from a company we all use to work for.
 I hadn’t worked for this particular place since 1998.
 After contacting my personal attorney in Georgia, where the law suite originated, he handled the rest getting me in contact with the corporate lawyers of the company that we all were employed by.
-I figured that I was clear for being severed papers at the house.
+I figured that I was clear for being severed papers at the house this year.
 Wrong.
 I was served papers to appear in child support court in February of this year, almost to the date of last years special delivery.
 It appears that Georgia changed the law so they had to re-figure what I owed.
 The kicker, the subpoena had an attachment from Georgia that told me how much that was.
 Going to court was a waste of my time and money.
 All they did was tell me what was written on the documentation from Georgia that was the attachment.
-The only reason that I had to appear, so they could charge me $145.00 in court cost.
-I have two ex wives, well three, but I got custody of the last child.
-Both cases or from Georgia, but they bring me to court on separate dates.
-Seems like an inefficient way to do business, not to them as this is all about money, so each visit comes with a $145.00 court cost.
-But hey I got a surprise for all involved, and I do mean all.
+All they wanted was the $145.0 court coast which you pay no matter the outcome.
+I have two cases from Georgia, they won’t schedule the court dates on the same date.
+That way they can collect $145.0 x 2 instead of one fee.

 Things are looking up as May has come into the picture.
 The days are getting longer and the sun feels good.
 I took a mini vacation over my birthday which relieved a ton of stress.

 Now that the legal disclosure is out of the way; Here are a few other things I do to combat the stress and anger that the first quarter of every year brings on.